Zoo Miami Helps Discover A Brand New Spider Species In Miami

-MIAMI (CBSMiami) – Miami already has invasive snakes and iguanas and now it has a brand new species of spider, and it’s a large spider too.
+MIAMI (CBSMiami) – Lions and tigers and spiders?
+Oh my!
+Zoo Miami is already a fan favorite for animal and even reptile lovers and now Zoo Miami staff is being credited with discovering a brand new species of spider, and it’s a large spider too.

-The spider was discovered by Zoo Miami staff in the critically endangered pine rockland forest surrounding the Zoo in Southwest Miami-Dade.READ MORE: Passing Asteroid Lights Up South Florida Sky
+The spider was discovered in the critically endangered pine rockland forest surrounding the Zoo in Southwest Miami-Dade.READ MORE: Missing California Tourist Angela Morrisey Found In Medley

 The Pine Rockland Trapdoor Spider (Ummidia richmond) was first found by a zookeeper who was checking reptile research traps in 2012.
 The zookeeper shared the photo of the spider with the Zoo’s Conservation and Research Department for identification, but it didn’t match any existing records for known species in the region.